zoraaver/node-install-lab-immersive-alum/README.md

 ## Introduction

-So you pumped up about Node?
+Hopefully you're excited about Node by now.
 But before we can go any further, we need to install it on our system.

 There are a few ways to install Node and npm.
 Our recommendation is to use one-click installer.
 Sometimes you might work on projects which require different versions of Node and/or npm.
 We'll cover how to switch between them too.
 In this case use `n`, `nave` or `nvm`.